kumanna/mfnavigator/README.md

 ## The database

-To initialize the PostreSQL data:
+To initialize the PostgreSQL data:

 1. Create the project database `mfnavigator`.
 On Debian or Ubuntu, you can do this by: